opencpn-radar-pi/radar_pi/INSTALL.md

 an NSIS installer on Windows and .deb packages on Linux.
 This ability has been removed in the 5.6.0 cycle.

+#### Building for Android

+Builds for android requires an ndk installation.
+By default, the location /opt/android/ndk is used.
+If unsuitable, use the environment variable `NDK_HOME` to define the full path to the ndk installation

-To build an android tarball:
+To build an android aarch64 tarball:

     $ cmake -DCMAKE_TOOLCHAIN_FILE=cmake/android-aarch64-toolchain.cmake
     $ make android-aarch64

+To build an android armhf tarball

+    $ cmake -DCMAKE_TOOLCHAIN_FILE=cmake/android-armhf-toolchain.cmake
+    $ make android-armhf

 #### Building on windows (MSVC)
 On windows, a different workflow is used: